gp1234/shopping-cart/README.md

 # Shopping Cart!

 ## Installation process

 1. Run `npm i`
 2. Run `npm run dev`

-## Example User
+## Example Users to login

-For an regular user with tier 1 you can use:
+For an regular user with tier 3 you can use:
-    ```email: "gio@example.com",
+`email: "gio@example.com",
+    password: "password123"`

+For an admin user with you can use:
+`email: "admin@example.com",
-    password: "password123"```
+    password: "password123"`

-If you want to look at all the users created you can access the endpoint
+If you want to look at all the users created you can access the endpoint with their fields enter :
 `http://localhost:3000/api/users`